CS-ION/Class-12-Practicals/README.md

 # Class-12-Practicals
 This repository contains the solved python practicals I did in grade 12.
-It has 3 folders -
+It has 3 folders :-

-## Solutions
+## Practicals
 This folder contains python files of all solutions to the practical problems.

 ## PDF/Word